janfri/regtest/README.md

 ## Plugin regtest/git

-If you use the git plugin (`require 'regtest/git'`) there will be two options you can set:
+If you use the git plugin (`require 'regtest/git'`) there are the following options available:

 * `Regtest::Git.C`
 * `Regtest::Git.git_dir`